jfroment/seedbox/README.md

 The variables are all self-explanatory.

 If you want to enable SSL, you would need to have your certificate and key be at `/config/frontend/ssl.crt` and `/config/frontend/ssl.key` respectively.
 The frontend image includes a command `ssl-gen` to automatically create self signed certificates for you.

+## PlexPass
+If you own PlexPass, you can get the docker image to auto-update to the latest PlexPass version when the container starts up.
+This is arguably bad docker practice since containers are supposed to be immutable, but in this case, I think the convenience outweighs that.
+All you have to do is set the `PLEX_EMAIL` and `PLEX_PASSWORD` variables in the config file.

 ## Where is my data?
 All data are saved in the docker volumes `seedbox_config` or